 - Face-coverings required for indoor spaces and outdoors when within six feet of another person.

 Please be aware that all university and community events are subject to change or cancellation.
 We encourage you to contact the event organizer directly to confirm that the event information has not been changed.

-- The U.S. Department of State and the Centers for Disease Control (CDC) have issued travel advisories for select foreign countries, including China, Europe, Iran, Ireland, South Korea, United Kingdom, and Venezuela:
+- The U.S. Department of State and the Centers for Disease Control (CDC) have issued travel advisories for select foreign countries visit these site for more information: